46 Positive Environmental Success Stories - May 2024

 Photo by Neslihan Gunaydin / Unsplash

 B&Q announced their commitment to sell only peat-free plants by 2026.
-This commitment builds on their previous successes of ceased selling peat entirely in 2008, launching a range of peat-free bedding plants in 2014 and in 2023, their entire bagged compost range is 100% peat-free.
+This commitment builds on their previous successes of ceased selling peat entirely in 2008, launching a range of peat-free bedding plants in 2014 and in 2023, their entire bagged compost range will be 100% peat-free.
 (Edie)

 black and white animal on brown dried leaves